NoeBrt/Open-Weather-Wrapper-Devops/README.md

 * Checkout the repository
 * Check the conformity of the Dockerfile with **Hadolint**, if not, the action is **aborted**
-* Login to Docker Hub with the credentials stored

- as **GitHub Secrets Variables**
+* Login to Docker Hub with the credentials store as **GitHub Secrets Variables**
 * Build the Docker image as noebrt/meteo_checker:latest
 * Push the image on noebrt/meteo_checker:latest DockerHub Repository

-## Application Structure
-The application is composed of two JavaScript scripts:
-* OpenWeatherAPIWrapper.js: contains a method that sends a request to OpenWeatherAPI with four parameters: lat, lon, appid, and metrics
-* Index.js: contains the methods for **our** API: "/" path with lat and lon parameter uses OpenWeatherAPIWrapper.js method to return the response
-  - if one of the parameters is not selected or there is any error with the request, a code 500 error message is displayed